felipepaes1/felipepaes1/README.md

-- 🤘  Hey, I'm Felipe Paes
+- 🤘  Hey, I'm Felipe Paes (Technology Teacher and Web Developer)
 - 📫 You can find me on instagran (@felipepaesss) or search for 'Felipe Paes' on linkedin
 - ⌨️ Actually in the world/inside of some projects with Typescript, Angular and PHP
 - 💻 Got some interest in SASS, JS, Python, C++ and ladder